SpivEgin/yourls-interstitial-plugin/readme.txt

-Joel?s Interstitial Plugin for YOURLs
+Joel’s Interstitial Plugin for YOURLs
 Copyright (C) 2014 - 2016 - Joel Gratcyk

 ## Install

 That's obvious but I'll state it anyway, the plugin requires a running and up to date YOURLS installation.

-Create a directory named for instance ?interstitial" in the /user/plugins directory, and upload there the content of the attached archive, keeping the directory structure
+Create a directory named for instance "interstitial" in the /user/plugins directory, and upload there the content of the attached archive, keeping the directory structure

 Go to the plugin admin panel and activate "Joel's Interstitial" plugin